keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Exceptions and panics are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some secondary **implicit input** may influence the outcome.
 In contrast, a _division by zero error_ only occurs if the input divisor is `0`; it normally is not treated as a side effect for this reason.

+Nondeterminism is not defined by mere disk IO and external state.
+Some operations may produce an unknown number of results relative to their input.
+A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input value.
+Being coupled with IO, database queries exhibit nondeterminism in the number of rows they return, and in what sort and cardinality the rows have.

-Consider for a moment, how might complexity in programs be reduced?
+Nondeterminisim makes programs complex.
+Consider for a moment: nondeterminism is complex, but side effects are what allpw our programs to be useful in the real world.
+How might complexity in programs be reduced if they must also be nondeterministic?

 ### Modeling complexity

 Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h := g ∘ f` or _h is g after f_.
 Programs may be modeled as a function `prog: A => B`, where `prog` is composed of innumerable smaller functions, building the necessary mappings to generate the desired program output.

-While the interface of a program may be modeled as an input mapped to an output, many functions internally must interact with implicit inputs and outputs _not present in the program's signature_ of `prog: A => B`.
+While the interface of the program `prog` models a simple input mapped to an output, many functions in real world programs must internally interact with implicit inputs and outputs _not present in the program's signature_ of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
 These _implicit inputs and outputs_ have **effects** that dictate how their associated functions produce their outputs.
-For example database queries may return nondeterministic responses and an error might occur when performing a direct deposit.
+For example, database queries may return nondeterministic responses and an error might occur when performing a direct deposit.

 Faults, errors, and nondeterminism as effects of these operations are opaque in functions modeled as simple input and output, as in `getUser: Int => User`.
 The signature of this function requires a sort of _tribal knowledge_ in order for the programmer to be aware of what effects may dictate how a `User` is produced from it: